AIR has always been about talent.

 Chief Operating Officer

 New England native Ryan Somerfield is AIR’s first COO.
 Prior to joining AIR, he led Clear Channel’s news and traffic division, Total Traffic Network, in Florida, where he managed a large team of producers, reporters, and photographers serving broadcast affiliates across the state.
 He is an experienced helicopter photojournalist and has covered major events for multiple television stations in South Florida.
 In 2014, Ryan founded Green Light Business Services, a consulting firm focused on continuous improvement projects for small businesses in Miami.
-Born into a New England broadcasting family, and raised on Cape Cod, Ryan lives with his girlfriend and four dogs in Boston.
+Born into a New England broadcasting family, and raised on Cape Cod, Ryan currently resides in Boston.

 Marketing and Communications Manager